 Judy Berens founded Panther Ridge in 1999.
-Today she provides a home to nearly two dozen such animals (as well as numerous barn cats and horses) — most of them rescued from threatening situations in which they had been abused, abandoned or neglected.
+Today she provides a home to nearly two dozen such animals (as well as numerous barn cats and horses).
+Most of them are rescued from threatening situations in which they had been abused, abandoned or neglected.
 Others have been sent to us from other zoological facilities or were born at the center.
 Panther Ridge’s custom-built facilities are among the finest in the world, providing the cats with native-like habitats, protection from the elements, ample rule to roam, stimulation, and daily attention to their medical needs.

 Once a cat is accepted by Panther Ridge, its needs are met for the rest of its natural life; never again will it be in need of a home, or be at risk of neglect or mishandling.
-Such a lifetime commitment is challenging — and very costly.
+Such a lifetime commitment is challenging – and very costly.
 For example, the cats at Panther Ridge consume some 100 pounds of meat and supplements every day.
-Many also have chronic health problems, which require continuing veterinary care.
+Many also have chronic health problems that require continuing veterinary care.
 What’s more, as the number of abandoned, neglected or abused animals continues to grow, we feel an urgent need to expand our facilities so that we can help more animals, while still maintaining our high standards.

 Panther Ridge relies heavily on contributions from corporations, individual patrons and veterinary facilities.

 In addition to sheltering exotic cats, Panther Ridge is both an education and research facility.
 School groups are able to visit, interact with, and learn about endangered species in an intimate experience that few zoos could ever replicate.
 Panther Ridge also works cooperatively with other conservation centers around the world; shares information about the cats’ nutrition, medical care, breeding and behavior; and helps to raise money for the protection of big cats and their habitats.
 Panther Ridge is accredited by the Zoological Association of America, the Feline Conservation Federation and the USDA; and is permitted by the Florida Fish and Wildlife Conservation Commission.